AdobeDocs/experience-manager-65.en/help/forms/using/custom-special-characters.md

 Use the following steps to add support for custom special characters:

 1. Go to `https://'[server]:[port]'/[ContextPath]/crx/de` and login as Administrator.
-1. In the apps folder, create a folder named **[!UICONTROL specialcharacters]** with path/structure similar to the specialcharacters folder (located in the textEditorConfig folder under libs):
+1. In the apps folder, create a folder named **[!UICONTROL specialcharacters]** with path/structure similar to the specialcharacters folder (in the textEditorConfig folder under libs):

     1. Right-click the **specialcharacters** folder at the following path and select **Overlay Node**: